When is the best time to plant a tree?

 4. Use goal setting to foster the development of new learning strategies.

-In this training, Dr. J presents his “Lily Pad Theory,” which is an easy-to-use system that harnesses the power of goal setting to create elite performance, teams, and organizations.
+In this training, Dr. J presents his “Lily Pad Theory,” an easy-to-use system that harnesses the power of goal setting to create elite performance, teams, and organizations.

 Peak performance depends on the athlete’s ability to perform the task at hand when the situation requires it.
 While the ability to focus is a skill, the ability to focus and refocus on the right things over and over is an art.
 Through this training, athletes will learn Dr. J’s “Hourglass of Focus” technique, which uses sport psychology principles, to stay present in the moment, perform the task at hand, and use focus to perform consistently in any situation.

-The most important narrative of excellence is “hard work, in the right direction pays off,” the most important mechanism of performance is motivation.
+The most important narrative of excellence is “hard work in the right direction pays off,” and the most important performance mechanism is motivation.
 Motivation happens on a continuum from external to internal.
-The mental skills taught in this training benefit anyone in an athlete’s system, including the athlete themself, coaches, and parents.
+The mental skills taught in this training benefit anyone in an athlete’s system, including the athletes themself, coaches, and parents.
 Motivation is the fuel that makes peak performance go.
 Internally motivated people approach an activity because they see value in it.
-Internal motivation creates good feelings about oneself and primes a solution focused mindset, versus a problem focus.
+Internal motivation creates good feelings about oneself and primes a solution-focused mindset versus a problem focus.

-Athletes will learn to find value in their training and performance across a broad range of circumstances.
-In sports and life, there are also requirements, rules, and expectations that come from external sources.
-This sport psychology training also teaches top performers how to operate under external control, and coaches and parents to apply external control effectively.
-The ability to find value in the grind is a key to becoming elite.
+Athletes will learn to find value in their training and performance across various circumstances.
+In sports and life, there are also requirements, rules, and expectations from external sources.
+This sport psychology training also teaches top performers how to operate under external control and coaches and parents to apply external control effectively.
+Finding value in the grind is a key to becoming elite.
 Mental skills training equips an athlete to be motivated in all aspects of development.
-Understanding how to promote internal motivation and manage external motivation provides a great benefit for the athlete and those in an athlete’s system who help guide development.
+Understanding how to promote internal motivation and manage external motivation greatly benefits the athlete and those in an athlete’s system who help guide development.

-Imagery is the ability to use visualization for mental rehearsal and is used to learn new skills, plan performance strategies, improve technique, recover from injury, and develop mental toughness for optimal success in sport and fitness.
-It is a staple of sport psychology training and a valuable mental skill to learn.
+Imagery is the ability to use visualization for mental rehearsal.
+It is used to learn new skills, plan performance strategies, improve technique, recover from injury, and develop mental toughness for optimal success in sport and fitness.
+It is a staple of sport psychology training and a valuable mental skill.
 This training will help athletes learn internal and external imagery techniques.
-They will learn to use relevant senses, including what they see, hear, smell, taste, and feel emotionally and physically, to enrich their visualization.
-Imagery is a mental blueprint which can be projected onto future practice and performance, or to revisit past performance, making it useful across a wide range of situations.
+They will learn to use relevant senses, including what they see, hear, and feel emotionally and physically visualization, smell, and taste.
+Imagery is a mental blueprint that can be projected onto future practice and performance or to revisit past performance, making it useful across a wide range of situations.